-The hero of this tale is Professor Norton, an eminent biologist.
+The hero of this tale is Professor Morton, an eminent biologist.
 He is doing field work in a Southern Illinois swamp when, from caverns beneath the swamp an army of dinosaurs comes pouring out.
 AND ALL OF THEM ARE BEING RIDDEN BY HUMANOID LIZARDS WHO WIELD RAY-GUNS!

 Pteradactyls provide these invaders with their own Air Force and humans are driven before them.
 The city of Brinton is reduced to a virtual ruin before the onslaught of these Lizard-men.

 Professor Morton’s colleague Dr Rowan (It’s Rowan and Morton’s Laugh-In instead of Rowan and Martin) is distressed that Morton has gotten lost in the chaos.
 He makes his way back to the swamp where he encounters the professor.

 Morton tells him that he was captured by the Lizard-men and taken into their subterranean homeland.
 Ever since the Mesozoic Period these beings have lived beneath the Earth, prospering and developing advanced technology far beyond anything that the surface world possesses.

 They’ve been waiting for the right time to attack and decided that they should strike now before the surface world’s science can get any closer to their own.
 Professor Morton escaped thanks to the careless contempt with which the Lizard-men treated him.